 Within Voyagers’ Community School, we offer Individualized Education Services that provide progressive, inclusive, personalized, and academically-rich support to the widest range of students with learning challenges.
-Children in this program attend classes alongside their classmates; we meet them where they are.
-They, with guidance provided by specialists, have their needs met through project-based, experiential and holistic approaches.
+Children in this program attend classes alongside their classmates and we “meet them where they are.”
+They, with guidance provided by specialists, have their needs met through an experiential project-based holistic approach.

 Children receiving education services through individualized planning and ongoing support CAN and WILL learn in a proven loving and supportive environment which believes in every child’s ability to shine.

-The Individual Education Services supports those who have the following and related challenges:
+The Individual Education Services support those who have the following and related challenges:

 The admissions process for new students to the IES Program requires additional documentation and evaluation.
 Acceptance is selective and based on the results of a professional review of the student’s current and past school and medical records, reports and test results and current and past academic experiences.
 It also requires a two-day visit in the classroom and, possibly, follow up with professionals who see the child and assist the family on behalf of the child.
 Parents who continue to be interested in placing their child in the IES Program should submit all documentation immediately following a school tour.These services require supplemental tuition.
 For more information, please contact our Admissions Office.

 - Executive Function Deficits